 These careers may design, develop, test, implement and evaluate informatics systems, collect and analyze clinical data, review and protect medical records, design and implement clinical databases, or many other options.

 Health Informatics professionals can not only apply their expertise while working in the field, but can also work with upper division agencies in the development and training of new informatics systems.
-The American Medical Informatics Association is a leading provider of support and information for professional health informatics graduates.
-This organization provides the opportunity for networking among current professionals and the advancement of knowledge throughout the course of a career.

 Health Informatics Associations to Know